 Running out of your prescription medication can be a stressful time, and it can be even more difficult if you’re trying to keep up with your medication schedule during the day.
 While it can be tricky to remember to take your medicine at the right time, it’s even harder to remember not to take it at all.
 The solution is simple.
 Simply place your medications where you will see them every day, and if you forget to take your medication, you will have an easy reminder to follow up on.

 When you need a prescription, you don’t always have time to go to the doctor’s office.
 Sometimes you get behind on your medication, and you’re running out.
-Or, you’re just sick of being sick, and you don’t want to keep going to the doctor for pills.
-But there are better ways to deal with this problem.
+Or, you’re just sick of being sick, and you don’t want to keep going to the doctor for pills, so you may decide to look into the street value of Percocet or other prescription drugs so you have medications to keep you going until you feel like you are no longer being a nuisance to your medical practitioner.
+However, there are better ways to deal with this problem.

 Check If You Have A Valid Refill Left